• Skip to primary navigation

 Brighten Your Winter Garden: Growing and Landscaping with Winterberry

-Deer-resistant, Featured, Native Plants, Trees & Shrubs, Wet Soils
+Deer-resistant, Native Plants, Trees & Shrubs, Wet Soils

 Winterberry, Ilex verticillata, is a deciduous holly renowned for the stunning display of brilliant red berries (also called drupes) that last on bare branches throughout the winter months.
 This native shrub is not only a spectacular landscape feature but also provides crucial support for local wildlife.
 About Winterberry If you take a walk …